flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 The dialogue system connects player interactions with the LLM system:

 1. **DialogueControl**:
-   - Manages dialogue UI activation/deactivation
+   - Manages dialogue UI activation/deactivation.
-   - Controls state transitions to/from dialogue
+   - Controls state transitions to/from dialogue.
-   - Connects NPCs to the dialogue system
+   - Connects NPCs to the dialogue system.
+   - On activation, calls `LLMCharacter.Load()` to load history/cache.
+   - On deactivation, calls `LLMCharacter.Save()` to save history/cache and notifies `CharacterManager`.

 2. **LLMDialogueManager**:
-   - Inherits from BaseDialogueManager
+   - Inherits from BaseDialogueManager.
-   - Handles player input and LLM responses
+   - Handles player input and LLM responses.
-   - Manages dialogue flow and UI updates
+   - Manages dialogue flow and UI updates.

 3. **Dialogue Flow**:
-   - Player enters dialogue range and presses E
+   - Player enters dialogue range and presses E.
+   - `DialogueControl.ActivateDialogue()` is called.
+   - `LLMCharacter.Load()` is called for the target character.
-   - DialogueControl activates dialogue UI
+   - Dialogue UI is activated.
-   - Player inputs text through the dialogue system
+   - Player inputs text.
+   - `LLMDialogueManager` sends input to `LLMCharacter.Chat()`.
-   - LLMCharacter processes input and generates responses
+   - `LLMCharacter` processes input and generates responses.
-   - LLMDialogueManager displays streaming responses
+   - `LLMDialogueManager` displays streaming responses.
-   - Conversation history is intended to persist between dialogue sessions using LLMUnity's save/load functionality, triggered during dialogue activation and deactivation.
+   - Player exits dialogue.
+   - `DialogueControl.DeactivateDialogue()` is called.
+   - `LLMCharacter.Save()` is called for the target character.
+   - `CharacterManager.SaveCharacterConversation()` is called (updates snapshot time).
+   - History persists only within a single game session; `CharacterManager.OnDestroy()` clears saved files on game stop.

 ### Player System